PrEP should be routinely offered now as part of sexual health services, says editorial

 There were subtle differences.
 A statistically significant change in behavior in PrEP men has been detected by researchers (an increase in the proportion of men who had high numbers of partners without a condom as the receptive partner) but on the other hand, is more clear than before no change the incidence of sexually transmitted infections (STIs), when men began to PrEP.

-The effectiveness of PrEP in PROUD remains in 86% (meaning, that is, that PrEP prevented about 17 infections in each 20 niche likely HIV infections that would have occurred otherwise), and the number of men needed to be treated with PrEP to prevent HIV infection remains 13.
-However, the lower limit of the 90% confidence interval for the efficacy of PrEP moved up to 58 the 65: what this means is that there is less of a chance of conttágio in a frame of twenty contagion possibilities when it is repeated the study, Prepn would be more effective 65%.
+The efficacy of PrEP in PROUD remains at 86% (meaning, that is, PrEP prevented about 17 infections in each niche from 20 likely HIV infections that would otherwise have occurred), and the number of men needed to be treated with PrEP to prevent an HIV infection remains in 13.
+However, the lower limit of the confidence interval of 90% for the effectiveness of PrEP has moved up from 58 to 65: what this means is that there is a less of a possibility of contagion in a table of twenty contagion possibilities whenever the study was repeated, PrEP would become more than 65% effective.

 Demography remains almost the same as those reported in April 2014 when recruitment was complete: 544 men were enrolled in clinical 13 sexual health in England: 275 were randomly assigned to take daily Truvada as PrEP immediately and 269 to wait a year before starting it.